The best Virgin Atlantic economy seats

 The good news is that the regular economy seats start right at the front of the economy cabin, with Economy Delight situated further back after the exit row in the middle of the cabin.
 This means that you can choose to sit in the best seats in the house — 45A and 45K.

-The Upper and Premium cabins on the A350 stretch as far as after the wings, so no matter which economy row you sit in on the A350, the window seats will always have undisrupted views.
+The Upper and Premium cabins on the A350 stretch out after the wings, so no matter which economy row you sit in on the A350, the window seats will always have undisrupted views.

-Regardless of where you sit, you should have a perfectly comfortable ride on board Virgin’s aircraft.
+Regardless of where you sit, you should have a comfortable ride onboard Virgin’s aircraft.
 However, you can always make it better.
 Hopefully, this guide will help you decide, based on your personal preferences, where the best seat for you would be.

 Welcome to The Points Guy!